--> Java User Input (Scanner)

-class is used to get user input, and it is found in the java.util
+The `Scanner` class is used to get user input, and it is found in the `java.util` package.

 import java.util.Scanner; // Import the Scanner class